 - Continue matching onset and rime until there are no more cards left.

 Why not encourage fast finishers to place the completed words in alphabetical order, or to brainstorm more words that belong to each word family?
-Alternatively, try using some of our other great early literacy resources!

 This resource was created by Lindsey Phillips, a Teach Starter Collaborator.